IaManBel/EwaAnalizer/README.md

 ## Architecture

-The SAP EWA Analyzer v20.0 “Ultimate Web” is built on a modular architecture consisting of the following key components:
+The SAP EWA Analyzer  is built on a modular architecture consisting of the following key components:

 1.  **Streamlit Web Interface:** Provides a user-friendly front-end for uploading EWA reports and interacting with the analysis results.
 2.  **PDF Parsing Module:** Extracts data from SAP EWA reports using advanced PDF parsing techniques.